kognifai/Galore/SDK-documentation/TQL.md

 # Galore Asset Model

-The Galore asset model is a Directed Acyclic Graph (DAG), which is to say that each node (except the root node) has a one or more parents and zero or more children.
+The Galore asset model is a Directed Acyclic Graph (DAG), in other words, each node (except the root node) has one or more parents and zero or more children.
 Each node in the DAG has a tag (except the root node).
-The tag is a string that identifies the node in the context of its parent node.
-The tag must not be confused with the nodes display node.
+Tag is a string that identifies the node in the context of its parent node.
+The tag must not be confused with the nodes' display node.
 Each node has a path that uniquely identifies it.

 The path describes how to traverse the DAG from the root to reach the node.
-The path is effectively a list of the tags of each node visited during this traversal separated by the slash character `/`.
+The path is a list of tags of each node visited during this traversal and separated by the Slash character `/`.

 Example: `/Farm/Turbine/Nacelle/WindSpeed`